| TEHACHAPI

 The Chinese workmen referred to the Tehachapi

-is no such word in Cantonese.
+Loop as "Walong".There is no such word in Cantonese.
 Since the workmen spoke no English and the

 Americans spoke no Chinese, the English interpretation of Walong could